 Which one is best? – Deals chop and change regularly but at present the Xbox One is cheaper and has more tempting bundles to boot.

 You can talk hardware, controllers and operating systems all day, but it's the games that really matter on a console.
 Previous console generations have often been defined by their big exclusive franchises, such as Halo, Mario and Uncharted.
 If you really wanted to play a certain game, you had to but the console that had it.

 However, this time we're not sure that exclusives will be as critical in the battle between the Xbox One and the PS4.
 Both consoles use very similar hardware, as we'll discuss later, and the ever-increasing costs of games development mean that Sony and Microsoft will have to splash huge amounts of cash to compete with titles that will be released across multiple formats.
 To date many exclusives have fallen short of must-have status, with the biggest games on both platforms being multi-platform releases.

 Our most-played games from this generation have appeared on both formats.
 We've been playing a lot of Destiny plus Far Cry 4 was another early big hit.
 More recently we've put a lot of time into the excellent The Witcher 3: Wild Hunt and the incredible Metal Gear Solid 5: Phantom Pain.
-Upcoming is Rainbow Six Siege and Star Wars: Battlefront too, so plenty to keep you entertained there.
+We're currently playing Fallout 4, Call of Duty: Black Ops 3 and Star Wars: Battlefront too, so plenty to keep you entertained there.